+CLOSED OUT ACTIVITIES

+2009-1.

+Plan Year: 2009

+Implementation Date: Oct 01, 2010

+ACHIEVEMENT

+Re-proposed: N/A

+Date Closed Out: Jun 30, 2011

+ACADEMY OF THE SAN DESCRIPTION/UPDATE DIEGO HOUSING The SDHC Achievement services and workshops geared toward workforce preparation, financial literacy, and homeownership education.

+COMMISSION

-CLOSED OUT ACTIVITIES 2009-1.
-Plan Year: 2009 IMPLEMENTATION DATE: OCT 01, 2010 ACHIEVEMENT Re-proposed: N/A DATE CLOSED OUT: JUN 30, 2011 ACADEMY OF THE SAN Description/Update DIEGO HOUSING The SDHC Achievement Academy, formerly known as the Economic Development Academy, offers a broad range of one-on-one COMMISSION services and workshops geared toward workforce prep paration, financial literacy, and homeownership education.
-REASON(S) CLOSED OUT The activity is a Section 8 activity not requiring regulatory waivers or broader uses of funds authority.
-The activity is ongoing b
+The SDHC Achievement Academy, formerly known as the Economic Development Academy, offers a broad range of one-on-one reported as a single fund flexibility activity in Section 5 of the Plan

+The activity is a Section 8 activity not requiring regulatory waivers or broader uses of funds authority.
+The activity is ongoing but

-SECTION V - SOURCES AND USES OF MTW FUNDS
+Section V - Sources and Uses of MTW Funds